SeaOfNodes/Simple/chapter10/README.md

 ## Memory

 Until now we have dealt with scalar values that fit a single machine register.
-We now introduce aggregate type `struct` have reference semantics and thus do not work well with registers, even if the struct would fit into a register.
+We now introduce aggregate type `struct` that have reference semantics and thus do not work as register values, even if the struct would fit into a register.
 To support values of such a type, we need the concept of `Memory`.

 The core ideas regarding `Memory` are: